AkiKurisu/UniChat/README.md

 ```

 ### Sub-classifier
-You can reduce the dependence on LLM by training a downstream classifier on the basis of the embedded model to complete some recognition tasks in the game (such as expression classifier表情🤗).
+You can reduce the dependence on LLM by training a downstream classifier on the basis of the embedded model to complete some recognition tasks in the game (such as expression classifier🤗).

 **Notice**